View Terrace Moses's Obituary on delmarvanow.com and share memories

 Terrace graduated from James M. Bennett High School.
 Immediately following graduation, he enlisted in the United States Army and served for two years.
 He worked for Campbell Soup Company for many years until closing; afterward, he pursued a career in Masonry until his health failed.

-He was preceded in death by his brother, Alexander Moses, Sr.,stepfather; John E. Smith and Stepmother, Maggie Moses.
+He was preceded in death by his brother, Alexander Moses, Sr., stepfather; John E. Smith and Stepmother, Maggie Moses.
+Services will be held Thursday, January 2, 2020, 11am with a viewing one hour prior the service at the Stewart Funeral Home by Holloway & Downey, P.A., 821 West Road, Salisbury, MD 21801.
+To offer condolences, visit www.thestewartfuneralhome.com.